Roadmap to optimal dog health: Navigate from A to Z with confidence

 Massage

-Regular massages can help relax muscles and relieve tension contributing to pain.
+Regular massages can help relax muscles and relieve tension, which can contribute to pain.

 Physical therapy

-Focused exercises can help strengthen muscles and improve range of motion, reducing pain.
+Focused exercises can help strengthen muscles and improve the range of motion, reducing pain.

 Changes in diet or exercise may be necessary if obesity or joint problems contribute to your dog’s pain.